 The Internet is an essential element in 21st century life for education, business and social interaction.
-ICT skills and knowledge are vital to access life-long learning and employment; indeed, ICT is now seen as a functional, essential life-skill along with English and mathematics.
+Computing skills and knowledge are vital to access life-long learning and employment; indeed, Computing is now seen as a functional, essential life-skill alongside English and mathematics.
 The statutory curriculum requires children to learn how to locate, retrieve and exchange information using technology including the Internet.
-All Children should be taught to use the Internet efficiently and safely, and to develop a responsible and mature approach to accessing and interpreting information.
+All Children should be taught to use the Internet and electronic devices efficiently and safely, and to develop a responsible and mature approach to accessing and interpreting information.
 The Internet can benefit the professional work of staff and enhance the school's management information and business administration systems.